PapaHamf/ParabankPytest/README.md

 1. Install docker (ver.
 26.1.3+).
 2. Install the Chrome, Firefox & Edge browsers.
-3. Download the proper chrome, gecko & edge drivers.
+3. Download the proper chrome, gecko & edge drivers, if necessary.
+   * Note: Usually this step is not needed as drivers will be downloaded automatically.
 4. Install the docker parabank image.

 To install the docker image: